brumocas/Maze_Solver_RL/README.md

    - Simply download the appropriate file for your operating system and run the executable.

 3. **Game Instructions**:
-   - The game starts with an AI agent in a random maze.
+   - The game starts with a main menu that leads to 3 different Scenes.
    - The agent must find the shortest path from the start to the end using reinforcement learning techniques.
    - The agent receives positive or negative rewards based on its actions (moving in the right direction or hitting a wall).
    - You can observe the agent's learning progress and decision-making process over time.